 While the fancy and convenient features of the G7 are attractive and hard to resist, one of the most important aspects of a CGM, any CGM, accuracy!

 It is a complete overhaul for Dexcom with the G7.
 Moving in the direction of major competitor Abbott’s FreeStyle Libre with a disposable system that is an all in one transmitter and sensor.
 Once done, just peel it off and dispose of it.
 Also now looking to compete with the Libre for size.
 Previously Libre had the measure of Dexcom with a more subtle and sleek design.
 The G7 is supposedly 60% smaller than the G6.

 Talking with the Dexcom engineers (we have some inside contacts) the G7 will still need support from a Dexcom overlay patch as there will still be plenty of catching on doors and coming loose while sweating and swimming.
 The 30 minute warm-up time will also please many Dexcom fans.

 The MOBILE Study published in the Journal of the American Medical Association demonstrated better glycemic control with the G7 in adults with Type 2 diabetes.
 It is interesting to see Type 2’s now being studied for CGM’s.
 This indicates a large market expansion to help improve glycemic control for people with Type 2.

 The G7 will integrate with all your smart devices and will even be able to be picked up by an Apple watch.
 The alerts and customizable alerts are still to be released but we can only image improvements in this realm.

-Dexcom has also presented data demonstrating improved accuracy for their new device, showing improved accuracy vs the G6 and vs the Libre.
+Dexcom has also presented data for showing improved accuracy of G7 vs the G6 and vs the Libre.

 The G7 will still be a 10-day sensor and we can expect that Dexcom are working on how to extend the length to 14 days to compete with the Libre